bmaupin/civ-modding-tools/alpha-centauri/README.md

 1. When starting a game, choose _Customize Rules_

-1. Use these options for potentially faster gameplay:
+1. As desired, enable any of these options for potentially faster gameplay:

-   - Enable _One for All_ (Allow cooperative victory, this is enabled by default)
+   - _One for All_ (Allow cooperative victory, this is enabled by default)
-   - Enable _Do or Die_ (Don't restart eliminated players)
+   - _Do or Die_ (Don't restart eliminated players)
-   - Enable _Time Warp_ (Accelerated start, gives extra units and bases on the first turn)
+   - _Blind Research_ (Select an area of research instead of a specific tech)
-   - Enable _Blind Research_ (Select an area of research instead of a specific tech)
+   - _Time Warp_ (Accelerated start, gives extra units and bases on the first turn)

 ## Map sizes